How to write a PR report?

 PR report elements

-Apart from PR metrics, your PR report should include other important elements.
+Apart from PR metrics, your PR report should include other important information.

-The good news is, the structure of a PR report should remain the same.
+The good news is, the structure of a report should remain the same for every PR industry.
+You can match the report and metrics with your PR strategy, to present the most actionable data.

-You will prepare a different PR report, depending on your audience.
+You will prepare a different PR report, depending on your audience and organization structure.
 Whether your CEO, manager, or board of directors is reading the report they need to see the most important insights and results.

 That’s why you should always include a detailed brand coverage summary.